mrdavtan/ArXiv_Explorer/README.md

 ![arxiv_rag_faiss_explorer](https://github.com/mrdavtan/ArXiv_Explorer/assets/21132073/51cfdb1c-ad16-427d-9d37-18f2178c3098)

+## Background

+The ArXiv RAG/FAISS Explorer is a node app with a few convenience features for my own research; mainly similarity search, ranking, summarizing (OpenAI API) for quickly browsing related AI/ML topics/literature.
+The dataset is free and incredibly powerful.
+Use it for good.
+To read more about the Open Archives Initiative: https://info.arxiv.org/help/oa/index.html

+There is a training step involved, so if you're familiar with python and node.js, you should be able to get this to run fairly easily.
+I've ironed out some of the issues from the original training instructions.
+Future work: paper insights and a system to update to the latest dataset automatically.

-## Introduction
+## Description

-The ArXiv RAG/FAISS Explorer is a node app that I decided to build after trying out paid and free alternatives and not being happy with either.

 This tool uses vector similarity search for exploring the extensive collection of research papers on ArXiv.
-Inspired by the approach outlined in tutorials by vbookshelf (https://www.kaggle.com/vbookshelf), this tool facilitates natural language queries, enabling users to sift through approximately 2.4 million papers with ease and efficiency for free.
+The training steps originated from vbookshelf (https://www.kaggle.com/vbookshelf).
+This tool facilitates natural language queries, enabling users to sift through approximately 2.4 million papers with ease and efficiency for free.
 This project integrates FAISS (Facebook AI Similarity Search) and Sentence Transformers.

 ## Features